- Use Cases of AI Chatbots for Internal Employees 💬

 Most importantly, the robot-chatbot hybrid amplifies a workplace’s accessibility by increasing the means of interaction with differently-abled individuals.
 A robot capable of multiple modes of communication would be able to adapt and accommodate to the interacting person’s preferences, strengthening the user’s identification with her surroundings, and helping her understand the workplace as best as possible.

-These are only five use cases in a world where the application of chatbots are numerous and constantly expanding.
+These are only five use cases in a world where the application of chatbots is numerous and constantly expanding.
 The sooner we leverage this evolving technology, the faster we can deliver better results to customers and employees alike while staying on top of current developments that could continue to accelerate business growth in the future.